The World of Suzie Wong (play): History

 The play opened for the 1958-1959 Broadway season in New York City on October 14, 1958.
 It opened at the Broadhurst Theatre for the 1958–1959 season, and went on to the 54th Street Theatre for the 1959–1960 season.
 It closed its first Broadway run on January 2, 1960.
 The Broadway run was directed by Joshua Logan, with sets designed by Jo Mielziner, and costumes designed by Dorothy Jeakins; and starring France Nuyen as Suzie Wong, and William Shatner as Robert Lomax.
 During its first shows, the play was constantly improved from being a turgid drama to having a more comedic tone, evolving from a play that was panned to an award-winning play.
 At the time she was cast, France Nuyen spoke little English and learned her lines phonetically.
-Mary Mon Toy also gained notability through her role s Minnie Ho in the Broadway production.
+Mary Mon Toy also gained notability through her role as Minnie Ho in the Broadway production.

 The play opened for the 1959-1960 West End season in London.
 The West End run starred Tsai Chin as Suzie Wong.
 Peter Coe later signed on as director.